AndreGPilakis/Servian-tech-test-app/README.md

 # Servian TechTestApp
 This is Andre's rendition of the [Servian Tech test application.](https://github.com/servian/TechTestApp) It aims to pull the latest release of the application and deploy it to an ec2 instance with a functional database through the use of terraform and ansible.
+Infastructure has been temporarily left down due to AWS expenses.

 ## Dependencies
 In order to run this application you will need: